-The Mayor’s Summer Jobs Initiative is a comprehensive program that provides Jacksonville’s youth with real work experience – to acquire increased understanding and knowledge of the work environment, employer expectations and responsibility.
+The Mayor’s Summer Jobs program is a comprehensive program that provides Jacksonville’s youth with real work experience.
+Program participants will acquire increased understanding and knowledge of the work environment, employer expectations and personal responsibility.

 Student Development Classes

-These classes provide the foundation for development for program participants.
-Classes are 90 minute sessions designed with practical, hands-on tools, role-play scenarios and other proven techniques to aid in participant understanding and application.
-Courses include: Money Management, Conflict Resolution, Resume Development, Business Etiquette, Job Search/Interviewing Skills.
+These classes will provide the foundation for career development for program participants.
+Classes are two three-hour sessions that offer practical, hands-on tools, role-playing scenarios and other proven educational techniques.

 Continued Engagement Seminars

-Program participants will be invited to attend quarterly seminars throughout the school year.
-These seminars will be presented by local companies and agencies to share more in-depth information with participants about how to leverage their job experiences into future opportunities.
-Partners will also share information about career development and understanding business culture.
-Participants attending three of the four seminars will be given priority rank for re-hire the next summer.
+Throughout the school year, program participants will be invited to attend employment seminars presented by local companies and agencies.
+The seminars will focus on career development and understanding business culture.
+Participants attending three of the four seminars during the school year will be given priority for re-hire the following summer.